Best Pregnancy Safe Moisturizer (Updated 2026 Guide)

 What ingredients should I avoid in moisturizer during pregnancy?

-Can I use SPF moisturizer while pregnant?
+Can I use CeraVe or Cetaphil moisturizer while pregnant?

-Is skin care safe during pregnancy?
+Is it safe to use SPF moisturizer during pregnancy?

 How Do We Score Products for Pregnancy Safety?